Quick-jump to Topic category

 Emerging risks in the family office sector

-Today’s business leaders are having to navigate an increasingly complex risk environment.
+Today’s business leaders have to navigate an increasingly complex risk environment.
 Although not traditionally, a focal point in company reporting and board room discussions, risk assessment has received the renewed focus of late.
-This in response to the fast-evolving business landscape and the new disruptions and threats that have emerged.
-For companies to remain sustainable and resilient, a holistic and disciplined approach to risk management is required, one which goes well beyond the traditional considerations of investment and operational risk.
+For companies who want to be resilient, a holistic and disciplined approach to risk management is required.

 Why family offices should focus on 'soft' assets